etalab-ia/knowledge-base/docs/piaf/retriever/DPR_fine_tuning.md

 @Etalab, we are using CNRS' super computer, [Jean Zay](http://www.idris.fr/eng/jean-zay/jean-zay-presentation-eng.html).

-## 4. Convert DPRs output to be Huggin Face's `transformers` conpatible
+## 4. Convert DPRs output to be Huggin Face's `transformers` compatible

 To be able to use `transformers`, we have to extract the models from DPR's check point output.
 This checkpoint contains both models (context and question encoder) plus some other structures.